-In addition to the website above, the materials are also available on the Tokyo Stock Exchange website (https://www2.jpx.co.jp/tseHpFront/JJK020010Action.do?Show=Show).
+In addition to the website above, the electronically provided materials are also available on the Tokyo Stock Exchange website

+(Listed Company Search: https://www2.jpx.co.jp/tseHpFront/JJK020010Action.do?Show=Show).
+Please access the Tokyo Stock Exchange website above, enter the Company name or the Stock Exchange Code to find the Company, and select "Basic information" and then "Documents for public inspection/PR information."